awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 9. Wait for the CloudFormation stack to launch.
 Completion is indicated when the "Stack status" is "*CREATE_COMPLETE*".
    * You can monitor the stack creation progress in the "Events" tab.
-10. Note the *url* displayed in the *Outputs* tab for the stack.
+10. Note the *WebUIUrl* displayed in the *Outputs* tab for the stack.
 This is used to access the application.

 ## Configuring Data Mappers
 *TODO*